 41 When telecopied: If the time of transmission is stated in such notice, one (1) hour following the time so stated except for nominations and confirmations which shall be deemed received immediately upon delivery; provided, however, that if such time of deemed receipt is not within the hours during which business is normally conducted by the receiving Party, then such notice shall be deemed received at the commencement of the next business day.
 If the time of transmission is not so stated in such notice, then such notice shall be deemed received at the commencement of the next business Day.

 42 Addresses.
-Whenever any notice, request, demand, statement or payment is required or permitted to be given under any provision of this Agreement, the same shall be in writing, signed by or on behalf of the Party the same, and shall be deemed to have been given and received upon the earlier of: (i) actual receipt by the person or persons to whom such notice is to be given (including the receipt of a telecopy or facsimile of such notice with answer back), (ii) deemed receipt if made in accordance with the requirements of Section 12.2 above, or (iii) three (3) Days following deposit of the same in the United States Mail postage prepaid,certified, return receipt requested, at the address of the applicable Party as follows:
+Whenever any notice, request, demand, statement or payment is required or permitted to be given under any provision of this Agreement, the same shall be in writing, signed by or on behalf of the Party the same, and shall be deemed to have been given and received upon the earlier of: (i) actual receipt by the person or persons to whom such notice is to be given (including the receipt of a telecopy or facsimile of such notice with answer back), (ii) deemed receipt if made in accordance with the requirements of Section 12.2 above, or (iii) when actually received by recipient following deposit of the same in the United States Mail postage prepaid, at the address of the applicable Party as follows:

 Shipper: